ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 See image below for an example of what it should look like.

 ![Auth0 Connections Settings](./images/auth0-connections-settings.png)

+## Filling in the Audience value

+To fill in the value for `REACT_APP_AUTH0_AUDIENCE` in your  `frontent/.env.local` file, go to the sidebar in Auth0, and locate the `APIs` tab.

+You should see (at least) one API listed, namely the `Auth0 Management API`.
+The Auth0 Management API is used by the backend of your web app to verify authentication credentials.

+Next to the Auth0 Management API link, you'll see a value labelled as `API Audience`.
+You should copy that value and paste it into the `REACT_APP_AUTH0_AUDIENCE` value in your  `frontent/.env.local` file.

 ## Setting up Google OAuth